farhankassam2/represent-the-10/README.md

 When making a **contribution**, make sure to do the following:

-1. Assign yourself to a work ticket on the **Trello board** (see slack channel for link)
+1. Assign yourself to an issue
 2. **Make sure** you `git pull` the latest changes to the master branch
 3. Checkout a new branch `git checkout -b [name_of_your_new_branch]` to commit your changes to
 4. Make (and test!) your changes.
-5. `git commit -m"ADD A DETAILED DESCRIPTION OF YOUR CHANGES HERE"` to commit your changes to the branch
+5. `git commit -m "ADD A DETAILED DESCRIPTION OF YOUR CHANGES HERE"` to commit your changes to the branch
 6. `git push origin [name_of_your_new_branch]` to push your changes to the repo
 7. Create a **Pull Request** into the master branch
 8. After approval from **at least one** supervisor (**@tyler310** or **@EWaterman**) merge branch into master.